ysbaddaden/earl/README.md

 end
 ```

-Earl will then take care to monitor the agent's state, and provide a number of
+Earl monitors the agent's state, and provides facilities to start and stop
-facilities to start and stop agents, to trap an agent crash or normal stop, as
+agents, to trap an agent crash or normal stop, as well as recycling them.
-well as recycling.

-Communication (`Earl::Mailbox`) and broadcasting (though `Earl::Registry`) are
+Communication (`Earl::Mailbox`) and broadcasting (`Earl::Registry`) are opt-in
-opt-in extensions, and will be introduced below.
+extensions, and introduced below.

 #### Start Agents

-We may start this agent in the current fiber with `#start`, which will block
+You can start this agent in the current fiber with `#start`.
+This will block
 until the agent is stopped:

 ```crystal
 foo = Foo.new
 foo.start
 ```
-Alternatively we could have called `#spawn` to start the agent in its own
+Alternatively you can call `#spawn` to start the agent in its own fiber, and
-fiber, and return immediately:
+return immediately:

 ```crystal
 foo = Foo.new